AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 prefix can support 15 VPC/VNets with each VPC/VNet contains /24 subnet
 in AWS or Azure.

-ACX allocates 4 bits or 16 subnets in each VPC.
+CloudN allocates 4 bits or 16 subnets in each VPC.
 By default, two subnets, one private and one public subnets are created in each available zone.
 A user can customize and create additional subnets.

 Deploy on Subnets larger than /24
 ----------------------------------

-If you deploy a ACX in a /23 subnet, only two VPC/VNet can be created.
+If you deploy a CloudN in a /23 subnet, only two VPC/VNet can be created.
 This VPC/VNet can support 8 subnets.

-It is recommended that you deploy ACX in a subnet size between /16 and /22.
+It is recommended that you deploy CloudN in a subnet size between /16 and /22.
 Below is the table that describes the subnet size and the maximum number of VPCs.